iiDk-the-actual/iiDk-the-actual/README.md

 <h3 align="center">some 14yo guy on the internet</h3>

-<p align="center">i've been deep into game modding, tweaking, and breaking things just to see how they work.
+<p align="center">i've been deep into game modding, tweaking, and breaking things just to see how they work since i was little
-some of it was good. some of it was... questionable.</p>
+some of it was good. some of it was... bad. very very bad. i bricked my grandma's pc</p>

 <p align="center">
   <a href="https://www.gorillatagvr.com">gorilla tag</a> |